-- a) changes resulting from the installation of new equipment; - b) changes in response to operating experience; - c) changes in the operator's policies and procedures; - d) changes in the operator certificate; and - e) changes for purposes of maintaining cross-fleet standardization.
+- b) changes in response to operating experience; - c) changes in the operator's policies and procedures; - d) changes in the operator certificate; and - e) changes for purposes of maintaining cross-fleet standardization.

 Note. - Operators should ensure that crew coordination philosophy, policies and procedures are specific to their operation.